-Metric: Number of Investigations Completed, Goal=40.
+Metric: Number of Investigations Completed, Goal=30.

 We will evaluate the investigation statistics each quarter and extend as needed to complete the necessary investigations.
 Between FY2013 and FY2017, the NDHP completed an annual average of 42 investigations.
 Turnover in staff, a competitive energy-development-driven labor market, and a transition to sworn troopers in these positions created challenges in completing investigations during 2012 and 2013.
 Historically, the NDHP has met or exceeded the minimum number of investigations each fiscal year.
 We expect to meet or exceed goals again with a fully staffed investigation team.
 In FY2017, the NDHP completed 40 investigations.
-We should not have any problem meeting the goal of 40 investigations.
-The investigations will be composed of approximately 20 interstate CSA on-site focused/focused CR and 20 interstate CSA on-site focused comprehensive.
+Our goal in FFY 2021 is to complete 30 investigations.
+The investigations will be composed of approximately 15 interstate CSA on-site focused/focused CR and 15 interstate CSA on-site focused comprehensive.